cadence-day/docs/docs/faq/subscription.md

 Family Sharing for Cadence Premium is coming soon!
 This will allow one subscription to cover multiple family members.
 Stay tuned!

-## Is Premium worth it?
+## Is Support worth it?

 That depends on your needs!
-Premium is worth it if you:
+Support is worth it if you:

-- Want AI-powered insights and reflections (Sage)
-- Use voice notes frequently
 - Want advanced pattern analysis
 - Need data export capabilities
 - Value priority support

-Many users find the free version sufficient for basic tracking, while others love the deeper insights from Premium.
+Many users find the free version sufficient for basic tracking, while others love the deeper insights from Support.

 ## Are there any hidden fees?